SAP-docs/btp-cloud-logging/docs/configuration-parameters-1830bca.md

 </td>
 <td valign="top">

-Specifies the minimum number of OpenSearch data nodes which are always provisioned regardless of auto-scaling.
-This parameter allows you to maintain a minimum baseline of data nodes to help mitigate potential ingestion bottlenecks and prescale for anticipated workloads.
+Specifies the minimum number of OpenSearch data nodes to remain provisioned, regardless of auto-scaling.
+This allows for prescaling the minimum disk size for storing observability date as described in [Service Plans](service-plans-a9d2d1b.md).
+Maintaining a minimum baseline of data nodes can help mitigate potential ingestion bottlenecks.
+This parameter has no effect for the *dev* plan.
 Needs to be between `2` and `10` and less than or equals to `max_data_nodes`.
 Default is `2`.
-This parameter has no effect for the *dev* plan.

 </td>
 </tr>